 I love creating recipes that are super tasty and easy for you to prepare at home.
 These Fish Tacos with Citrus Jalapeño Salsa is one of those recipes.
 I have never been much of a fan of fish tacos, after today, I may have just changed my mind.
-So go grab your super fresh fish (I used Amberjack in this recipe) from The Carolina Meat & Fish Co. and let’s get started!
+So go grab your super fresh fish (I used Amberjack in this recipe).

 I used black forbidden rice to line the bottom of the tortilla.
 I would definitely start cooking this first as it takes about 30 minutes to prepare.
 Prepare 1 cup dry according to package instructions.
 You can use any rice, or leave out entirely.

 Feel free to substitute Amberjack with your favorite fish, or even shrimp.
 Mahi-Mahi or Blackened Grouper would be great alternatives.

 Season the fish with a touch of olive oil, salt and pepper, and fresh lemon juice.
 Grill or pan sear.
 Cook through and break up into pieces.